Support Your

 We also have back up vehicles at each base so the aircrew can respond when the helicopter offline.
 This could be during times of bad weather.

-All MAAC vehicles have been specially adapted to carry out lifesaving missions, enabling our aircrew to treat patients at the incident scene before they are transferred to the most appropriate specialist hospital for their injuries.
-A pilot and two paramedics or flight doctors occupy the aircraft, along will full life-support medical equipment.
+All Midlands Air Ambulance Charity vehicles have been specially adapted to carry out lifesaving missions, enabling our aircrew to treat patients at the incident scene before they are transferred to the most appropriate specialist hospital for their injuries.
+Our minimum crew consists of one pilot, one CCP/TCM and either a second CCP or Doctor.
+We regularly have a fourth team member undergoing training.

 Each air ambulance mission costs on average £2,950 and each mission by critical care car £288.